Furqan0101/birthdaytemplate/README.md

 Media Integration: Supports uploading a custom image and linking a Spotify song/playlist.

-Background Music: Plays background music (happybirthday.mp3) when the user clicks the "Play Music" button.

-Shareable Link: Generate a unique link to share the card with the recipient (requires local storage synchronization for full functionality).

 🛠️ Tech Stack

 Frontend: React (Functional Components & Hooks)